nearai-cloud/nearai-cloud-server/README.md

 Now your `dev` database is synced

-Don't forget to commit the migration history file!
+Don't forget to commit the new migration history file!

-For `stg` and `prd` migrations, the history will automatically apply when you run the project
+For `stg` and `prd` environment, the new migration history will automatically apply when you run the project